-Our volunteers are the backbone of Tandem Festival: in 2014 & 2015 the entire festival was run by over 55 volunteers who helped us promote, build & run the festival.
+Our volunteers are the backbone of Tandem Festival: in 2014, 2015 and 2017 the entire festival was run by over 55 volunteers who helped us promote, build & run the festival.
 Our volunteers come from all walks of life, with many of them being students in Oxford.
 Examples of student-volunteer jobs include: contacting & engaging college green-reps to promote the festival & its ideals to Oxford students; building our budget & cashflow worksheets on Excel; bringing in Oxford graduates, post-grads & Professors to give talks, workshops & guided walks; evaluating the festival’s impact through M&E thanks to Oxford University’s micro-internship programme; building the various structures needed for the festival; coordinating the festival; & writing submissions for InTandem Publication.

 Various spin-off collaborations have come about as a result of Tandem Festival.
 Two examples are Re-Resonate, an Oxford-based organisation that is now installed full-time at Hill End & is working on their ‘Sound Garden’, & Think Tiny, also Oxford-based, who have built a house made entirely of pallets in the Hill End grounds.